idle-meerkat/sdevwiki-fork/Bridge-and-VLAN.md

 Linux bridge is a way to connect two ethernet segments together in a protocol independent way.
 Packets are forwarded based on the ethernet address, rather than the IP address (like a router).
 Since forwarding is done at Layer 2, all protocols can go transparently through a bridge.
 The Linux bridge code implements a subset of the ANSI/IEEE 802.1d standard.
 [1].
-The original Linux bridging was first done in Linux 2.2, then rewritten by Lennert Buytenhek.
-The code for bridging has been integrated into 2.4 and 2.6 kernel series.
+Bridge adn VLAN is supported on Linux kernels 2.4.x and 2.6.x.

 Linux Bridge supports the following bridges types, defined by 1EEE 802.1Q standard:
 - VLAN-Unaware Bridge : Bridge that does not recognize VLAN Tagged Packets.
 This is the default.